 Q: What do you like the most about living in the Bay Area?

 JA: I love the diversity of the Bay Area from the people to the landscape to the opportunities that are available.

 You forget how beautiful it is here and how much there is to do until you have out of town guests.
 You have a very sophisticated social scene in San Francisco and a wonderfully creative vibe in Oakland.

-The peninsula is innovative and the East Bay, where I live still has a small-town feel.
-Go to the North Bay and it is breathtaking and healing.
-My only complaint Is the ever-increasing costs to live here, which I fear, will eventually force my own daughters, who were both born here, to move away.
+The peninsula is innovative and the East Bay where I live still has a small-town feel.
+Go to the North Bay, it is breathtaking and healing.
+My only complaint is the ever-increasing costs to live here, which I fear will eventually force my own daughters who were both born here to move away.

 1. If you could talk to one famous person, past or present, who would it be and why?